Niagara Falls: Future and preservation

-Preservation efforts

 In the 1870s, sightseers had limited access to Niagara Falls and often had to pay for a glimpse, and industrialization threatened to carve up Goat Island to further expand commercial development.
 Other industrial encroachments and lack of public access led to a conservation movement in the U.S. known as Free Niagara, led by such notables as Hudson River School artist Frederic Edwin Church, landscape designer Frederick Law Olmsted, and architect Henry Hobson Richardson.
 Church approached Lord Dufferin, governor-general of Canada, with a proposal for international discussions on the establishment of a public park.